• Skip to main content

 Jump to Recipe for Amounts

-Fine Grain Salt - I decided to use fine-grain sea salt because this salt dissolves more quickly than my regular Kosher salt.
+Fine Grain Salt - I used fine-grain sea salt because this salt dissolves more quickly than my regular Kosher salt.
 In addition, these cookies are small, and I wanted to ensure that the salt was evenly distributed in the cookies.

 All-Purpose Flour - My favorite choice for all-around cookie baking is King Arthur All-Purpose Flour.
 I have used this brand for years and never had any issues with the results.